yfukai/yfukai-pypitemplate/docs/guide.md

   - Set up workflows with a specific Python version
 - - [actions/upload-artifact]
   - Upload artifacts from workflows
-- - [codecov/codecov-action]
+- - [sonarsource/sonarcloud-github-action]
-  - Upload coverage to Codecov
+  - Upload coverage to SonarCloud
 - - [crazy-max/ghaction-github-labeler]
   - Manage labels on GitHub as code
 - - [pypa/gh-action-pypi-publish]